ROMAsofthub/AsciiFicate/README.md

 - **Output**: Generates ASCII art and saves it to text files.

 ## How to use
- - Select an image with the numbers above
+ - Choose an image from the options above.
- - s
+ - Specify the desired width for the **AsciiFication** of the image.
+ - Indicate whether you want the colors to be inverted.

- - To use your own images, copy them in `Images`.
+###### To use your own images, copy them in `Images`.

 ## Installation